 U.S. Supreme Court Justice Thurgood Marshall was a giant of the civil rights movement, and his impressive achievements number in the dozens.
-Here are 20 things to know about about the first African-American appointed to the Supreme Court.
+Here are 20 things to know about about the first African American appointed to the Supreme Court.

 1. Marshall was born July 2, 1908, in Baltimore, Maryland, the great-grandchild of slaves.
-His great-grandfather had been born in Africa, in the present-day Democratic Republic of the Congo, before he was enslaved and brought to America.
+His great-grandfather had been born in Africa, in the present-day Democratic Republic of the Congo, before he was enslaved and taken to America.